-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies reference ed in the specification are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable).
+the Medicaid agency or the operating agency

-Service Type:
+Service Type: , , , , ,

 Statutory Service

 Service:

 Day Habilitation

 Alternate Service Title (if any):

 Community Participation Support

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 04 Day Services 04010 prevocational services

 Category 2: Sub-Category 2:

 04 Day Services 04020 day habilitation

 Category 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:

-П

 Community Participation Support (CPS) provides opportunities & support for community inclusion, building interest in & developing skills & potential for competitive integrated employment.
 CPS should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, & strengths while reflecting their desired outcomes related to employment, community involvement & membership.
 Each participant must be offered opportunities & needed support to participate in community activities that are consistent with the participant's preferences, choices & interests.
 Each participant's preferences, choices, etc. may change based on their experiences therefore providers must have conversations at least quarterly about community activities in which the participant would like to participate.
-CPS must include a comprehensive analysis of the participant in relation to the following completed at least annually:
+The CPS provider is required to complete & update an analysis of the participant in relation to the following at least annually: